St. James–Belgravia Historic District: The Conrad–Caldwell House Museum

-The Conrad–Caldwell House, once nicknamed "Conrad's Castle", was built 1893 by Arthur Loomis for Theophile Conrad and his wife, Mary.
+The Conrad–Caldwell House, once nicknamed "Conrad's Castle", was built 1893 by Arthur Loomis for Theophilus Conrad and his wife, Mary.
 Mr. Conrad found his fortune in the tanning business.
 After Conrad died on February 13, 1905, William E. Caldwell bought it for his family's residence and called it their home for 35 years.
 In 1947 the local Presbyterian church acquired it, and for the next forty years it was the Rose Anna Hughes Presbyterian Retirement Home.

 This building's style is Richardsonian-Romanesque.
 Made of Bedford (Indiana) limestone, it cost "at least $35,000" to build.
 Its vertical framework comes from its heavy corner towers features and turrets that are one of three shapes: coned, hexagonal, and pyramid shaped.
 Randomly placed on the building are carving of animals, gargoyles, and other objects, fenestration, and intricate foliation.
 As fitting for a house to receive members of society in the Victorian Era, the interior features elaborately carved fireplaces, stained-glass windows, high ceilings in parlors and dining rooms, with carved arched fretwork leading the way into these rooms from the reception hall with its large staircase.
 The interior woodwork is cherry, bird's eye maple, and golden oak.
 Known for its parquet flooring, the designs mimic quilt patterns and feature the woodwork in the room.

 The St. James Court Historic Foundation, Inc, a 501(c)3 non-profit organization, has owned the building since 1987, and uses it for a museum.
 The building complex also offers rental spaces for a variety of uses.

 The Pink Palace

 Located at the corner of St. James and Belgravia Courts, the Pink Palace, built in 1891, was not originally a home, but an exclusive Gentleman's Club and Casino for the residents of the Court.

-The Jefferson County Women's Christian Temperance Union purchased the property on May 28, 1948 and held the property until September 1972.
+The Jefferson County Women's Christian Temperance Union purchased the property on May 28, 1948, and held the property until September 1972.